 PRECAUTIONS: Oxbow Nature Study Area is heavily used by the general public and the local school district for field trips and teacher workshops.

-HOW TO GET THERE: From the I-80 & US 395 interchange, drive west on I-80 approximately 2 miles to Exit 12 Keystone Avenue.
+HOW TO GET THERE: From the I-80 & I-580 interchange, drive west on I-80 approximately 2 miles to Exit 12 Keystone Avenue.
 Turn left (south) on Keystone Avenue and proceed 0.5 mile to West Second Street.
-Turn right (west) on West Second Street.
-Drive 0.4 mile to just before the old railroad overpass and follow the road to the left, Dickerson Avenue.
-Dickerson Avenue terminates in 0.8 mile at the Oxbow Nature Study Area parking lot and Interpretive Center.
+Turn right (west) on West Second Street, which turns into Dickerson Road, and follow this for about 1 mile.
+Dickerson Road terminates at the Oxbow Nature Study Area parking lot and Interpretive Center.

 POPULAR BIRDING ROUTE: Walk to the left of the parking lot to the viewing platform at the edge of the river.
 Return to bird the cattail pond west of the Interpretive Center.
 An upper viewing platform affords an overview of the pond and surrounding area.
 A lower deck brings you pondside.
 After birding these two areas, follow the boardwalk and path along the Truckee River for approximately 0.5 mile.
 Return to the Interpretive Center.

 WHAT TO EXPECT: Mason Valley Wildlife Management Area (WMA) is a large wetlands area surrounded by agricultural fields about 11 miles northeast of Yerington.
 The area is managed for waterfowl and has numerous dikes and extensive areas of buffaloberry.